happyDemon/arr/README.md

 # hD.arr

-This module contains adds extra functionality to Kohana containing arrays and configuration.
+This module adds extra functionality to Kohana for arrays and configuration.

 ## Arrays